spence998/Tweet-Sentiment-Predictor/README.md

     positive and negative are used in conjunction with a set of score rules to predict the outcome of the model.

+    The final predictions can be found in the file Outcome.csv

+    The model predicts the sentiments with an accuracy of 54%.

 ##############################################################